sapio-lang/sapio/docs/MODERNIZATION.md

 - Extend the [guest execution limits](DEVELOPMENT.md) with service-level compilation deadlines, process memory and concurrency policy.
-Guest fuel, memory/table caps, nested-call bounds and authenticated source caching are enforced; native compilation, schema work and emulator I/O still need their own bounds.
+Guest fuel, memory/table caps, nested-call bounds and authenticated source caching are enforced.
+Emulator I/O now has elapsed request deadlines and bounded admitted connections; native compilation, schema work and cryptography still need CPU and process-memory budgets.
 Benchmark real contracts before changing the fixed allowances.
-- Review emulator request timeouts, concurrency, authentication and authorization.
-  A signature service reachable over TCP is not automatically a safe oracle.
+- Establish deployment and backend policy for emulator services, including key custody, availability and operator admission controls.
+The existing HD signing rule derives a key from the transaction's input-zero CTV hash and signs with `SIGHASH_ALL`; its covenant restriction is structural and does not depend on authenticating a requester.
+The [service limits](DEVELOPMENT.md#emulator-service-limits) bound I/O waiting and admitted connections, without establishing a hard CPU limit or proving a public deployment's availability.

 Acceptance: malformed inputs fail with attributable errors; adversarial guest execution traps at the documented bounds; the hash, script, signing and finalization